-The Supervising Professors and Guest Lecturers who come from universities from all over the world, are part of an experienced, select and international academic group, dedicated to Olympic Education, with extensive research and publications on Olympic matters, and are accessible to the students for discussions outside as well as within the Lecture Hall.
+The Supervising Professors and Guest Lecturers are part of an experienced and highly qualified international academic group, dedicated to Olympic Education, with extensive research and publications on Olympic matters, and are accessible to the students for discussions outside as well as within the Lecture Hall.

-All students participating in the International Post- graduate Programme on Olympic studies are required to submit an independent paper on an issue that is covered in the fields of study, and according to his/her discipline’s relation to Olympism.
-This research paper should represent a work of high standard, and demonstrate sophistication and skill in research, writing and analysis..
+All students participating in the International Postgraduate Seminar on Olympic studies are required to submit an independent paper on an issue that is covered in the fields of study, and according to his/her discipline’s relation to Olympism.
+This research paper should represent a work of high standard, and demonstrate sophistication and skill in research, writing and analysis.

 The postgraduate theses are also orally presented to the class and the supervising professors of the field.